Upside Down

 France · 1957

 Cut the map of Paris into fragments and reassembled them based on emotion, not geography.
 His psychogeographic maps of the dérive dismantled the planner’s claim to objectivity.
+“Drop your usual motives for movement,” he wrote, “and let yourself be drawn by the attractions of the terrain.”

-The Naked City
+The Naked City · Theory of the Dérive

-Hot Spot III by Mona Hatoum
+Hot Spot III by Mona Hatoum, a neon globe outlining every continent in red

 Mona Hatoum